-Legal Aid ACT can help

-Aboriginal and Torres Strait

-Islander families with care

-and protection and family law

-matters and advocacy around

-receiving financial assistance

-as a carer.
-Call 1300 654 314 to

-speak with Legal Aid's Care and

-Protection Duty Service lawyer

-or Aboriginal and Torres Strait

-Islander Liaison Officers.
+Legal Aid ACT can help Aboriginal and Torres Strait Islander families with care and protection and family law matters and advocacy around receiving financial assistance as a carer.
+Call 1300 654 314 to speak with Legal Aid's Care and Protection Duty Service lawyer or Aboriginal and Torres Strait Islander Liaison Officers.

 Mulleun Mura Aboriginal and Torres Strait Islander Women's Access to Justice Program is a service within Women's Legal Centre for Aboriginal and Torres Strait Islander women that can help with care and protection and family law.
-Call (02) 6257 4377 to speak with the Mulleun Mura team or visit http://womenslegalact.org/get-help/aboriginal-and-torres-strait-islander-program/ for more information
+Call (02) 6257 4377 to speak with the Mulleun Mura team, or visit https://wlc. org.au/get-help/our-servicesand-programs/mulleun-mura/